UdaraAlwis/AzureLearningJourney/DP-900/README.md

 ### Describe database objects

-- View

-Virtual table based on a select query (CREATE VIEW Deliveries)
+- 1. View - Virtual table based on a select query (CREATE VIEW Deliveries)

-- Stored Proceedure

-SQL statements that runs on command with parameters (CREATE PROCEDURE RenameProduct)
+- 2. Stored Proceedure - SQL statements that runs on command with parameters (CREATE PROCEDURE RenameProduct)

-- Index

-Specifies a column in a table and create a copy of it in a sorted order with pointers to the rows (CREATE INDEX idx_ProductName)
+- 3. Index - Specifies a column in a table and create a copy of it in a sorted order with pointers to the rows (CREATE INDEX idx_ProductName)

-- Helps quickly finds in massive amount of data
+- Helps quickly find in massive amount of data
-- Creates a tree based structure for the quert optimizer to use
+- Creates a tree based structure for the query optimizer to use
 - Consumes storage space
 - Need to maintain the index according to changes you make to the data

 ### Azure SQL Services and Capabilities

-- SQL Server on Azure VM - life and shift features
+- SQL Server on Azure VM - lift and shift features
 - Azure SQL Managed instance (PaaS) - automated updates, back and maintenance (mutiple dbs)
 - Azure SQL database (PaaS) - core capabilities of on-prem db (Single DB or Elastic Pool)
 - Azure Edge - IOT workloads, for streaming time-series data